Yeqzids/Yeqzids.GitHub.io/index.md

 ### My name is Quanzhi, you can call me QZ.
 I am an astronomer at the [University of Maryland](http://www.umd.edu/).

 I am primarily interested in the small bodies of the solar system -- namely asteroids, comets, and meteoroids.
 I use a wide range of techniques to study these intriguing bodies.
 I have used the [Canadian Meteor Orbit Radar](https://fireballs.ndc.nasa.gov/cmor-radiants/) to study meteor showers, as well as the [Zwicky Transient Facility (ZTF) project](https://www.ztf.caltech.edu/) at [Palomar Observatory](http://www.astro.caltech.edu/palomar/homepage.html) to find near-Earth asteroids.
+Currently I am also working on the [Small Body Node of the NASA Planetary Data System](https://pds-smallbodies.astro.umd.edu/).

 I was lured into astronomy by the stars when I was a kid.
 Nowadays I still enjoy going out for stargazing in my spare time.
 Besides stars, I also have a passion for classical music.
 I have played violin, viola and cello in various orchestras and string ensembles as I moved from China to Canada and then the US.
-Most recently, I played viola and cello at [Caltech's Chamber Music program](http://chambermusic.caltech.edu/).
+Most recently, I played viola and cello in [Caltech's Chamber Music program](http://chambermusic.caltech.edu/).

 ###### Photo by Hung-Chin Lin